 Back in December, the government announced a two-year delay to the introduction of Making Tax Digital for Income Tax Self Assessment (MTD for ITSA), alongside major changes to the income thresholds for those affected.

-While the headline changes were clear, less so was the effect this would have on practices and their approach to digitisation.
+While the headline changes were clear, less so was the effect this would have on practices and their approach to digitalisation.
 Tony Stevenson, FreeAgent’s Senior Digital Enablement Manager, led a discussion with an expert panel to hear their thoughts on how practices are adapting following the delay.

 In a poll we ran with our webinar attendees, nearly two thirds (62%) said that the delay hadn’t affected their plans to prepare for MTD.
 This sentiment was echoed by our panellists, who agreed that the changes hadn’t slowed their ambition to go paperless.

-Craig Hart of Craig Hart Accountancy said: “We are pushing ahead with digitisation but now for different reasons.
+Craig Hart of Craig Hart Accountancy said: “We are pushing ahead with digitalisation but now for different reasons.
 Previously the driving force was being compliant with MTD for ITSA, but now the benefit lies in turning ‘bad’ clients into ‘good’ clients.”

 Embedding technology into your practice helps reduce the behaviours that cause accountants and bookkeepers the biggest headaches.
 FreeAgent enables practices to have continuous access to their clients’ data, provides a clear view of their expenses and a live projection of their tax liabilities.

-Craig highlighted that the benefits of digitising also extend to clients.
+Craig highlighted that the benefits of digitalising also extend to clients.
 He added: “We’ve found that some verticals, for example landlords, don’t always have a clear view of their expenses or their tax liabilities.
 If we set them up on FreeAgent, they can track the profitability of each property and see a live projection of their tax bill, making it quicker and easier for them to plan ahead.”

 2. The delay has freed up time for practices to focus on driving efficiencies